SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 ## Definitions

-*Predicted performance* refers to PV system energy output using the same modeling assumptions and weather data as were used in pre-operational performance projections.
+**Predicted performance** refers to PV system energy output using the same modeling assumptions and weather data as were used in pre-operational performance projections.

-*Expected performance* refers to PV system energy output by the SPI Performance Model using user supplied modeling assumptions and actual weather data.
+**Expected performance** refers to PV system energy output by the SPI Performance Model using user supplied modeling assumptions and actual weather data.

-*Actual performance* refers to the observed energy output of the PV system over a specific period of time.
+**Actual performance** refers to the observed energy output of the PV system over a specific period of time.

 ## Use Cases {#usecases}

 ### 1. Calculate Performance {#calculateperformance}
+{: .anchor}

 #### 1.A.
 Calculate predicted performance {#uc1a}
+{: .anchor}

 **Use case narrative**: Using an SPI Performance Model (5.0) with user-provided modeling assumptions, user input system metadata (6.0), and user supplied weather data (7.0), calculate system output.